 It’s important to get people talking.
 We bring partners and community leaders together to more powerfully impact issues related to poverty and public health.
 Through our coalition work, we manage collaborations, ensure efforts aren't duplicated, and keep the work moving forward.
 Through our convening work, we help local and state leaders and citizens address pressing issues like gun violence, health coverage, and poverty.

 One of the Public Policy Institute’s strengths is the ability to get the right people at the table.
-Our coalitions and programs with a focus on convening include: Milwaukee County Substance Abuse Prevention Coalition, City of Milwaukee Tobacco-Free Alliance, Milwaukee Brighter Futures Initiative, the 53206 Drug-Free Communities Project, the Southeast Wisconsin Region of the Alliance for Wisconsin Youth, and Conversations with Policy Leaders.
+Our coalitions and programs with a focus on convening include: Milwaukee County Substance Abuse Prevention Coalition, City of Milwaukee Tobacco-Free Alliance, Healthy Workers, Healthy Wisconsin, Milwaukee Brighter Futures Initiative, the 53206 Drug-Free Communities Project, the Milwaukee Child Abuse Prevention Services Coalition, the Milwaukee Reentry Council, the Milwaukee Transitional Jobs Collaborative, the Southeast Wisconsin Region of the Alliance for Wisconsin Youth, and Conversations with Policy Leaders.

 Helping Community-Based Agencies Impact Poverty Through Prevention Work & Promoting Achievement

 Local organizations can do more to prevent and reduce the harm of poverty with evidence-based programming and the right support.
 The Public Policy Institute receives funding to coordinate processes of strategically distributing grant awards to local programs related to the funding source’s goal.
 When we grant funds to community-based agencies to impact specific needs, the award is accompanied by training and technical assistance to boost the agencies’ effectiveness and organizational capacity.
 In addition, customized program evaluation support and regular monitoring site visits are included.